The main categories of business for foreign investors (including Hong Kong investors) in the Mainland include the

 To set up a RO in Mainland, application could be made to the relevant administrative authorities.
 A Business Registration Certificate and a Representative Certificate will be issued after the application was approved by the Administrative department for Industry and Commerce.
-The RO should then proceed with registration procedure.
+The RO should then proceed with registration procedure at relevant government departments.

-One of the preferential treatments under the Closer Economic Partnership Arrangement (CEPA) states that Hong Kong permanent residents with Chinese nationality may, in line with relevant laws, regulations or administrative rules of the Mainland, establish sole proprietorship in any provinces, municipalities, or autonomous regions in the Mainland without being subject to foreign investment approval process.
+One of the preferential treatments under the Closer Economic Partnership Arrangement (CEPA) states that Hong Kong permanent residents with Chinese nationality can, in line with relevant laws, regulations or administrative rules of the Mainland, establish sole proprietorship in any provinces, municipalities, or autonomous regions in the Mainland without being subject to foreign investment approval process.
 There is no limit on the number of employees, or the size of its business space.
 The permissible business scope of sole proprietorship of Hong Kong residents covers retail, restaurants, computer services, advertising, clinic, economic, trade and management consulting services, etc.

 For more information, please refer to the website of the relevant government website.